melihcatal/advsecurenet/README.md

 ## Further Information

-More information about the library can be found in the [documentation](http://melihcatal.github.io/advsecurenet/).
+More information about the library can be found in the [documentation](http://melihcatal.github.io/advsecurenet/) and in the paper when it is published (hopefully soon :smile:).